Battle of Lechfeld: Aftermath

 Upon destruction of the Hungarian forces, the German army proclaimed Otto I father of the fatherland and emperor.
 In 962, on the strength of this, Otto I went to Rome and had himself crowned Holy Roman Emperor by Pope John XII.
 Historian Pierre Riché writes that Otto I was regarded by many thereafter as a "new Charlemagne", which also led to him being called "Otto the Great."

 The Hungarian leaders Bulcsú, Lehel and Súr were taken to Regensburg and hanged with many other Hungarians.

-The German annihilation of the Hungarian army definitively ended the attacks of Magyar nomads against Latin Europe.
+The German annihilation of the Hungarian army definitively ended the attacks of Magyars against Western Europe.
 One of Otto's allies, the bishop of Cremona, claimed that the victory at Lechfeld left the Hungarians so cowed that they would not "dare to mutter."
 The Hungarian historian Gyula Kristó calls it a "catastrophic defeat".
 (Note: As Kristó and Makk write, "One may ask why the Hungarians abruptly ended their century old-tradition of raiding western Europe after that battle if it was insignificant.")
 Following the tactical disaster, the Hungarians reached the end of almost a century as Europe's dominant military.
 Moreover, after 955, the Hungarians completely ceased all campaigns westwards.
 In addition, Otto I did not launch any further military campaigns against them; their leader Fajsz was dethroned following their defeat and succeeded as Grand Prince of the Hungarians by Taksony.